System Design Space

 CanCommit -> PreCommit -> DoCommit

-Adds an intermediate pre-commit phase to reduce the risk of blocking when coordinator issues occur.
+Adds an intermediate PreCommit phase to reduce blocking risk when the coordinator has issues.

 Strengths

-• Reduces probability of hanging in an uncertain state.
+• Reduces the chance of getting stuck in an uncertain state.

 • Explicitly separates intent from final commit.